eycai/tractor/README.md

 ## installation

-- set up your go [workspace](https://medium.com/golang-learn/go-project-layout-e5213cdcfaa2): the tractor project should be in something like
+- set up your go [workspace](https://medium.com/golang-learn/go-project-layout-e5213cdcfaa2): the tractor project should be in
-  `$GOPATH/github.com/eycai/tractor`.
+  `$GOPATH/src/github.com/eycai/tractor`.
 I use the default `$GOPATH` but you can change this as desired.
+However, everything after the `$GOPATH` is nonnegotiable due to the way go works :(
 - set up client:

 ```